Rainy and Windy Weather Tuesday

 TUESDAY: Mostly cloudy, blustery and milder.
 Showers developing during the day.
 High: 43°.
 Wind: E 15-25+ mph.
 Gusts up to 40 mph.

 TUESDAY NIGHT: Cloudy skies.
 Rain becoming moderate to heavy at times.
-A few storms possible.
+A few storms possible overnight.
 Low: 43°.

 Copyright 2022 KWQC.
 All rights reserved.